GrahamKracker/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonExt.md

 ## BloonExt.GetUnityDisplayNode(this Bloon) Method

 Return the UnityDisplayNode for this bloon.
-Is apart of DisplayNode.
+Is a part of DisplayNode.
 Needed to modify sprites

 ```csharp
 public static UnityDisplayNode GetUnityDisplayNode(this Bloon bloon);